AndyWalker81/ProgrammingForDataAnalysis_Project/README.md

 - Birdie average (the average number of birdies made per round played.)

 The R&A and USGA Distance Insights Report (2020) (https://www.usga.org/content/dam/usga/pdf/2020/distance-insights/DIPR-FINAL-2020-usga.pdf) finds that the average driving distance on the PGA Tour has shown a general increase, in particular from the early 1990s with the introduction of oversized drivers.
 Following this, further technological and rule innovations has led to a trend in increased distance off the tee.
+However, the Distance Insights Report (2020) also finds that as driving distance increases, driving accuracy decreases.

 The project makes a comparison of the above four variables to: